jason0x43/intern/docs/writing_tests.md

 ## Interfaces

 There are several ways to write tests.
-The most common will be to use one of Intern's built-in interfaces, such as the object interface.
+The most common will be to use one of Intern’s built-in interfaces, such as the object interface.
 Another possibility is to register tests or suites directly on the Intern object.

 Interfaces may be accessed using the `getInterface` method.

 ### Object

-This is the default interface used for Intern's self-tests and most examples.
+This is the default interface used for Intern’s self-tests and most examples.
 A suite is a simple object, and tests are functions in a `tests` property on that object.

 ```ts